gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 # Overview of ownCloud Server
 Using ownCloud, you can store your data in a central repository either on an on-premise data center or at our hosted data center.
-As an administrator, you can control access and the extent of use of data that is stored in the ownCloud space.
+As an administrator, you can control the access and the extent of use of the data that is stored in your ownCloud server.

 You can perform the following tasks to enhance the security of the data: